 Frydlinger, David, and Oliver D. Hart.
 2019.
 Overcoming Contractual Incompleteness: The Role of Guiding Principles.
 No. w26245.
 National Bureau of Economic Research.

-Session 13 (June 1) - Proposal Presentations (5h approx.)
+Session 13 (Thursday May 30) - Proposal Presentations (5h approx.)

-In this session each student will have the opportunity to present the main components of his or her research proposal.
-For each topic there will be a short presentation and a plenary discussion with feedback.
+In this session each student will have the opportunity to present the main components of his or her research proposal followed by a plenary discussion with feedback.